Sakil-Mahmud0/Sakil_Portfolio/README.md

 + Scraped over 1000 job descriptions from glassdoor using python and selenium
 + Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
 + Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-+Built a client facing API using flask
++ Built a client facing API using flask
 ![](/images/201371874_2913849622207668_5450318775369749505_n.jpg)